How to connect and sync Bryntum Scheduler to Microsoft Teams

 }

-Here we create a function that is called on all changes to the data store of Bryntum Scheduler.
-The function then calls one of the Microsoft Graph CRUD functions that we defined.
-On "update" we check whether the update change is valid for our changes to Teams.
-If the update concerns the name, startDate, endDate, resourceId, or eventColor, we exclude it when an event is generated in the scheduler, as this event will not have all the data necessary for the creation of a Teams shift.
+On "update", we check whether the update change is valid for our changes to Teams.
+If the update concerns the name, startDate, endDate, resourceId, or eventColor, we exclude it when an event is generated in the scheduler, as this event won’t have the data necessary for creating a Teams shift.

-We then check if the event being updated has a shiftId; if not, it is because this is a new event and a corresponding shift needs to be created.
-We create the shift with createShift and assign the shifts id to the corresponding Bryntum event.
+- If not, it’s because this is a new event and a corresponding shift needs to be created.
+We create the shift with

-If the event has a shiftId already, this means there is already a corresponding shift in Teams and this shift needs to be updated.
+shiftId, it’s because there’s already a corresponding shift in Teams and this shift needs to be updated.

-Finally, if the dataChange event is a "remove" event, then we delete the matching Teams event using the deleteShift function.
+Finally, if the dataChange event is a "remove" event, we delete the matching Teams event using the deleteShift function.

 Now try to create, update, delete, and edit an event in Bryntum Scheduler.
 You’ll see the changes reflected in Teams.